 Fanconi anemia presents in children more often than adults.
 Patients will have:

 Dyskeratosis congenita also presents in children more often than adults.
-While dyskeratosis congenita shares many features with Fanconi anemia (short stature, low birthweight, hypogonadism and histories of premature malignancies including MDS/AML and SCC), it has the following differences:
+While dyskeratosis congenita shares many features with Fanconi anemia (short stature, low birth weight, hypogonadism, and histories of premature malignancies including MDS/AML and SCC), it has the following differences:

 Blackfan-Diamond anemia presents in all ages with bone marrow failure (predominantly neutropenia), exocrine pancreatic dysfunction, and skeletal abnormalities.
-Congenital amegakaryocytic thrombocytopenia patients have histories of thrombocytopenia in infancy (bleeding involving the skin, gut, and mucosal surfaces) progressing to aplastic anemia in later childhood, and increased risk of myelodysplastic syndrome (MDS)/acute myeloid leukemia (AML).
-Blackfan-Diamond anemia presents early in life with isolated erythroid failure more commonly than aplastic anemia and other findings such as low birthweight, bony deformities (triphalangeal thumbs), and short stature.
-Patients with reticular dysgenesis will have early onset of infections, profound neutropenia and decreased T and NK cells with absent to low B cells.
+Congenital amegakaryocytic thrombocytopenia patients have histories of thrombocytopenia in infancy (bleeding involving the skin, gut, and mucosal surfaces) progressing to aplastic anemia in later childhood and increased risk of myelodysplastic syndrome (MDS)/acute myeloid leukemia (AML).
+Blackfan-Diamond anemia presents early in life with isolated erythroid failure more commonly than aplastic anemia and other findings such as low birth weight, bony deformities (triphalangeal thumbs), and short stature.
+Patients with reticular dysgenesis will have early onset of infections, profound neutropenia, and decreased T and NK cells with absent to low B cells.

-In patients with pancytopenia, the first step is to examine the peripheral blood smear for abnormalities including B12 and/or folate deficiency (hypersegmented neutrophils and oval macrocytes).
+In patients with pancytopenia, the first step is to examine the peripheral blood smear for abnormalities, including B12 and/or folate deficiency (hypersegmented neutrophils and oval macrocytes).
 Next, perform a bone marrow biopsy and aspirate to look for any evidence of myelodysplastic morphology or clonal cytogenic abnormalities.
 Rule out acquired bone marrow failure by stopping suspected medications, treating active infections, and testing for hepatitis, pregnancy, or paroxysmal nocturnal hemoglobinuria (PNH).
-Patients who have bone marrow failure with a positive family history of MDS/AML or SCC, extra-marrow findings associated with inherited bone marrow failure syndromes, or age less than 40 years need to be evaluated for inherited bone marrow failure syndromes.
+Patients with bone marrow failure with a positive family history of MDS/AML or SCC, extra-marrow findings associated with inherited bone marrow failure syndromes, or age less than 40 years need to be evaluated for inherited bone marrow failure syndromes.
 It is imperative not to discount these conditions in adults.

 Screen for Fanconi anemia by the presence of abnormal chromosome breakage in metaphase preparations of lymphocytes or skin fibroblasts cultured with phytohemagglutinin (PHA) dosed with bifunctional DNA interstrand crosslinking agents such as diepoxybutane (DEB) or mitomycin C (MMC).
 An alternative screening test involves complement analysis using flow cytometry analysis of G arrest in melphalan-dosed cells after transduction.
 Confirm with gene sequencing.